MoritzLost/ProcessWireDev/site/04-performance-accessibility-security/02-performance-optimizations-for-processwire.md

 ---
 tags: post
 layout: post
-title: Performance optimizations for ProcessWire sites
+title: Performance optimizations for ProcessWire
 menu_title: Performance optimization
 description: Learn how to optimize the performance of your ProcessWire site using these simple techniques!
 ---